 Stuntman Martin Grace had a serious accident while filming on the train.
 Hanging on the side of it, the train went into a non-assessed area of the track and he rammed into a pylon, seriously damaging his leg and hip and hospitalizing him for several months.
 He made a full recovery.
 In a similar vein, the actor who uses the buzz saw yo-yo broke his arm when he fell over the balcony onto Octopussy's bed.
 Despite his injury and having to wear a cast, he insisted on completing the rest of his scenes.

-Kristina Wayborn as Magda says a romantic au revoir to James Bond by way of an elegant elegiac window exit.
-She actually performed this stunt herself, swirling down to the ground, her dress acting as her support and being unwound as she alighted safely to the ground.
-Weyborn's departure was filmed in two different locations: her fall from the balcony was filmed at Pinewood Studios in England and her landing was filmed on location in India.
+Kristina Wayborn (Magda) says a romantic "au revoir" to James Bond, by way of an elegant elegiac window exit.
+She actually performed this stunt herself, swirling down to the ground, her dress acting as her support, and being unwound as she alighted safely to the ground.
+Weyborn's departure was filmed in two different locations: her fall from the balcony was filmed at Pinewood Studios in England, and her landing was filmed on-location in India.

 The elephant hunt sequence had its origins in the The Man with the Golden Gun (1974).
-Producer Harry Saltzman had wanted an elephant stampede in the movie so Bond and Scaramanga could chase each other on elephant back.
+Producer Harry Saltzman had wanted an elephant stampede in the movie, so Bond and Scaramanga could chase each other on elephant back.
 The rest of the creative team balked at the idea, but Saltzman went to see an elephant trainer.
-It turns out that elephants need a special shoe on their feet to protect them from rough surfaces when they work.
+It turns out, that elephants need special shoes on their feet to protect them from rough surfaces when they work.
 A few months later, while filming in Thailand, Albert R. Broccoli got a call saying his elephant shoes were ready.
-Harry Saltzman had apparently ordered about 2,600 pairs of them.
-The sequence did not end up being in "The Man with the Golden Gun" and the man who made the shoes did not get paid.
+Harry Saltzman had ordered about twenty-six hundred pairs of them.
+The sequence did not end up being in "The Man with the Golden Gun", and the man who made the shoes did not get paid.
 As of 1990, EON Productions allegedly still owed him.

-Many production and story ideas and elements not used in the movie Moonraker (1979) ended up being utilized for this film.
-These included the knife throwing twins, the casting of Louis Jourdan as the villain and the Acrostar Bede jet sequence.
+Many production and story ideas and elements, not used in Moonraker (1979), ended up being utilized for this film.
+These included the knife throwing twins, the casting of Louis Jourdan as the villain, and the Acrostar Bede jet sequence.
 The backgammon game was originally intended to take place in Max Kalba's club in The Spy Who Loved Me (1977).

-Octopussy is the daughter of Major Dexter Smythe, who was allowed by James Bond to commit suicide rather than be captured when his crimes of embezzlement and murder were discovered.
+Octopussy is the daughter of Major Dexter Smythe, who was allowed by James Bond to commit suicide, rather than be captured, when his crimes of embezzlement and murder were discovered.
 This is the only reference to Ian Fleming's original short story "Octopussy" in the movie.
-The Sotheby's auction scene comes from the Ian Fleming story "Property of a Lady."
-The scene of 009 trying to escape East Germany is an allusion to Fleming's "The Living Daylights."
-The line 'Spend the money quickly, Mr Bond' spoken by a villain who loses to Bond at a gambling table, is paraphrased from the Moonraker novel.
+The Sotheby's auction scene comes from the Ian Fleming story "Property of a Lady".
+The scene of 009 trying to escape East Germany, is an allusion to Fleming's "The Living Daylights".
+The line "Spend the money quickly, Mr. Bond", spoken by a villain, who loses to Bond at a gambling table, is paraphrased from the novel, "Moonraker".

-The "Octopussy" short story was first published in Playboy Magazine being serialized two years after Fleming's death in the March and April 1966 editions.
+The short story was published in Playboy Magazine, being serialized two years after Fleming's death, in the March and April 1966 editions.
 It was also the final James Bond short story written by Ian Fleming.

 The black and white Octopus insignia was a symbol of SPECTRE, the criminal spy organization seen in other James Bond movies.
-However, in both the short story and movie Octopussy (1983) it has no connection to either story.
-Even if the producers had wanted to resurrect the Octopus symbol for this movie, the legal settlement with Kevin McClory gave him all the rights to the use of SPECTRE (see Never Say Never Again (1983)) and as such the black-and-white octopus insignia could not have been used in this movie.
-The type of octopus seen on the Octopussy girls' bodies was different: it was a blue ringed octopus.
-In the movie, this symbol was a sign of an old secret order of female bandits and smugglers.
+However, in the short story and this movie, it has no connection to either story.
+Even if the producers had wanted to resurrect the Octopus symbol for this movie, the legal settlement with Kevin McClory gave him all the rights to the use of "SPECTRE", and as such, the black-and-white octopus insignia could not have been used in this movie.
+The type of octopus seen on the Octopussy girls' bodies was different.
+It was a blue ringed octopus.
+In this movie, this symbol was a sign of an old secret order of female bandits and smugglers.

-First James Bond movie to be released with the MGM Lion logo at the beginning.
-MGM merged with United Artists in 1982, the year before the release of Octopussy and this is the first Bond movie distributed by the new company, MGM/UA Distribution Co.
+First James Bond movie to be released with the MGM lion logo at the beginning.
+MGM merged with United Artists in 1982, the year before the release of this movie, and this is the first Bond movie distributed by the new company, MGM/UA Distribution Company, Inc.

 In the train-flying car stunt, when the car landed, one of the stunt men dressed as a fisherman only just made it out of the row boat in the lake where the car was landing.
 This footage can be seen in the finished film.

-Filming of the 12 foot Acrostar Jet as it flew through the hangar was achieved by attaching the aircraft by a steel pole to an old Jaguar with the roof torn off and driving along.
-The second unit were able to add obstacles such as people and objects to complete the illusion that Roger Moore was actually flying his tiny plane through an aircraft hangar.
+Filming of the twelve-foot Acrostar Jet, as it flew through the hangar, was achieved by attaching the aircraft by a steel pole to an old Jaguar, with the roof torn off, and driving along.
+The second unit was able to add obstacles, such as people and objects, to complete the illusion that Sir Roger Moore was actually flying his tiny plane through an aircraft hangar.
 The exploding hangar pieces were four inches high.